matthewyang204/NotepadEE/Clone/Clone.md

 # Making new instances

-The latest developer beta update to Notepad== allows you to create new instances in order to view/edit/save without autosave capabilities on macOS.
-You can directly compile the main .py file on the root of this repository, then compile the .py file in this directory.
-After compiling, move Notepad==.app inside of this directory into the main Notepad==.app's Contents/Resources/Clone/ directory.
+The latest update to Notepad== allows you to create new instances in order to view/edit/save multiple files without autosave capabilities at the same time on macOS.
+This feature does not work unless the .app bundle is placed in /Applications in the root of your Mac's drive.

-If you decided to install the developer beta, you need to do this to verify the app instead of the normal way:
+To verify the app:
 ```
 xattr -d com.apple.quarantine /Applications/Notepad==.app
 xattr -d com.apple.quarantine /Applications/Notepad==.app/Contents/Resources/Clone/Notepad==.app